2025 EARLY BIRD SALE NOW ON!

 5-6hrs · 12.5km · 930m up · 150m down

 Load up your trekking pack and leave your main luggage at the hotel as you set off for the wild trails of the Drakensberg Mountains.
-After a hearty breakfast at the Cavern, hit the path with your local guide and hike up and over sandstone cliffs, via Lone Rock with its displays of San rock art.
+After a hearty breakfast at your hotel, hit the path with your local guide and hike up and over sandstone cliffs, via Lone Rock with its displays of San rock art.
 Continue up through a sloping section to reach Sugarloaf Gap and hike along the ridge, bypassing Broom Hill with sublime views across to the former homeland of QwaQwa, while bearded vultures circle overhead.

 Day 3